foundation/foundation-sites/docs/pages/progress-bar.md

 ## Basics

 A progress bar has two elements: the container `.progress`, and the meter `.progress-meter`.
+The `role` and `aria-` attributes in the code example clarify the status of the bar:

+- `aria-valuemin`: Minimum value.
+- `aria-valuemax`: Maximum value.
+- `aria-valuenow`: Current value.
+- `aria-valuetext`: A human-readable version of `aria-valuenow`.

 ```html_example
 <div class="progress" role="progressbar" aria-valuenow="0" aria-valuemin="0" aria-valuetext="0 percent" aria-valuemax="100">